Eschatologue/CM_wiki/docs/class/ranger/broodweaver.md

 ### Level 11: Burst of Strand

-When the target of your *Hunter's Mark* or creatures affected by *Suspend* or *Unravel* subfeature dies, you can take a :rsc-r: **Reaction** and detonate its body.
+When the target of your *Hunter's Mark* or creatures affected by *Suspend* or *Unravel* subfeature dies, you can take a **:rsc-r: Reaction**{ .rsc } and detonate its body.
 Each creature within 20 feet of the point must succeed on a Strength saving throw or take :dmg-force: **Force** damage equals to a number of *Threadling Die* up to your Wisdom modifier, have the Restrained condition, and lifted 5 feet off the ground for 1 minute.
 On a successful save, the targets only takes half damage.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on a success.

 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending 3 Threadling Die (no action required).

 ### Level 17: Weavewalk

 You gain the ability to enter and exit the Weave at will.
 You always have the [:spell-lv3: Blink] spell prepared, and you can cast it once without expending a spell slot.
-When you cast [:spell-lv3: Blink] using this feature, it lasts for the usual duration, but instead of rolling a d6 each turn, you can choose to vanish to the Ethereal Plane or reappear on the Material Plane as a :rsc-b: **Bonus Action** on each of your turns.
+When you cast [:spell-lv3: Blink] using this feature, it lasts for the usual duration, but instead of rolling a d6 each turn, you can choose to vanish to the Ethereal Plane or reappear on the Material Plane as a **:rsc-b: Bonus Action**{ .rsc } on each of your turns.

 While on the Ethereal Plane, you perceive the Material Plane in shades of grey and can see up to 120 feet (instead of 60 feet).
-When you take a :rsc-b: **Bonus Action** to vanish or reappear, you can make one weapon attack or an Unarmed Strike as part of the same Bonus Action.
+When you take a **:rsc-b: Bonus Action**{ .rsc } to vanish or reappear, you can make one weapon attack or an Unarmed Strike as part of the same Bonus Action.

 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending 3 Threadling Dice (no action required).